lurogaca/turtle_sim_xbox_joystick/README.md

     rosrun turtlesim turtle_teleop_key

-You should now be able to control the Virtual turtle with your keyboard arrow keys.
+You should now be able to control the Virtual Turtle with your keyboard arrow keys.